lauragupta/resumepage/README.md

 # resumepage

 This site is to showcase my work so far.
 It is a responsive site using a lot of CSS including flexbox and styling for media screens.
 There are lots of links and screenshots to showcase some of the sites I have done so far.
 Navigation links jump to the corresponding sections on the page.
-My most recent refactoring project is highlighted on the page with a larger section and photo for emphasis.
-I also updated my resume to emphasize my new carreer path.
+My most recent refactoring project is highlighted on the page with a larger section and larger photo for emphasis.
+I also updated my resume to emphasize my new career path.

 ## Features
-Here are some screenshots of the way the site is responsive...
+Here are some screenshots of the way the site is responsive.

+This is the top of the page for wide screens...

 ![Top of site for wide screens](assets/images/headerNavPhotoAboutMeForWideScreens.png)

+And the top of the page for mobil screens.
 ![Top of page for mobil](/assets/images/headerNavPhotoAboutMeForMobil.png)

+This is part of my project section for wide screens...
 ![Projects for wide screens](assets/images/projectsForWideScreens.png)

+And those projects on mobil screens.
 ![Projects for mobil](assets/images/projectsForMobil.png)